-After prolonged cost analysis of two competing offers from the four-nation European industry consortiumand French company , the French offer was determined the ‘lowest bidder’, coming US$4-5 million below the bid.
-Therefore, it is expected the will be announced the n Air Force preferred choice for the Medium Multi-Role Combat fighter Aircraft (MMRCA).
-Dassault is expected to enter exclusive negotiations with the n MOD within two weeks, to discuss the financial terms, in anticipation to reach an agreement by the next fiscal year beginning in April.
+After prolonged cost analysis of two competing offers from the four-nation European industry consortium Eurofighter and French company Dassault, the French offer was determined the ‘lowest bidder’, coming US$4-5 million below the Eurofighter bid.
+Therefore, it is expected the Rafale will be announced the Indian Air Force preferred choice for the Medium Multi-Role Combat fighter Aircraft (MMRCA).
+Dassault is expected to enter exclusive negotiations with the Indian MOD within two weeks, to discuss the financial terms, in anticipation to reach an agreement by the next fiscal year beginning in April.
 While this road could bumpy, it is expected that the two sides will reach an agreement, as the program is critically important for both, and has won strong support from the French highest levels.

-France has also a good track record in India – the Indian Air Force has been equipped with several generations of French made fighter planes, including the and .
+France has also a good track record in India – the Indian Air Force has been equipped with several generations of French made fighter planes, including the Mirage 2000 and Jaguar.
 Moreover, the newly contracted upgrade of these fighters, and adoption of latest generation MICA air/air missiles will also provide cost saving commonality if the same missiles will equip the Rafale.

-According to the plans, Dassault will manufacture the initial 18 aircraft inand deliver them within 36 months (2015).
+According to the plans, Dassault will manufacture the initial 18 aircraft in France and deliver them within 36 months (2015).
 The remaining 108 Rafales as well as future orders, will be built in India, by the Hindustan Aeronautics Ltd (HAL).

 This prospect breathes new life into Dassault’s production line, after suffering successive setbacks failing to secure orders in Morocco, Switzerland, Brazil and the UAE (the last two are still pending decision).
 Securing this important contract means the French fighter will strengthen its position in forthcoming international competitions, in Latin America and the Middle East.
 While current production of 180 fighters for the French Air Force is expected to continue through 2018, the French defense industry is committed to sustain the Rafale at least until the 2030’s, which means Dassault desperately needs export orders to maintain future costs at reasonable levels.